BrianMwas/Evento-Android/readMe.md

     - [ConstraintLayout](https://developer.android.com/jetpack/androidx/releases/constraintlayout) - ConstraintLayout-compose 1.0 provides ConstraintLayout functionalities in Jetpack Compose.
     - [Lifecycle-ViewModel](https://developer.android.com/jetpack/androidx/releases/lifecycle) - Perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.
     - [Paging](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - The Paging Library makes it easier for you to load data gradually and gracefully within your app's [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView).
-    - [Lottie](https://github.com/airbnb/lottie/blob/master/android-compose.md) - Lottie is a mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile!
     - [Coil](https://coil-kt.github.io/coil/compose/) - An image loading library for Android backed by Kotlin Coroutines.

 - [Accompanist](https://google.github.io/accompanist)